bitovi/academy/src/technology-consulting/5-communication.md

 - **Use simple language:** Avoid technical jargon or overly complex words unless necessary.
 For example, instead of “leverage,” write “use.”
 - **Define acronyms and terms:** If you do use jargon, be sure to define it.
 Write: “The API (Application Programming Interface) integration is complete,” the first time you use “API.”
 - **Use full words over abbreviations:** Avoid using abbreviations like “xscriptions” for “transcriptions” to keep communication clear, especially for ESL colleagues.
+If you find yourself using abbreviations often, use a text replacement utility (e.g. Text Expander) to have the abbreviation expanded to the full text.
 - **Use universal date formats:** Stick to clear, universally understood date formats (e.g., YYYY-MM-DD) to avoid confusion.
 For example, 12/9 could mean September 12 or December 9, so use 2024-12-09 instead.
+- **Illustrate your point:** Use analogies or visual aids to make your writing easier to understand.

 - **Focus on one idea per sentence:** Instead of: “The module is outdated, and the performance issues it causes impact users,” write: “The outdated module causes performance issues that impact users.”
 - **Simplify complex ideas:** Break down complicated topics into manageable parts using bullet points or numbered lists.
 - **Read it aloud:** If it sounds confusing to you, it will likely be unclear to the reader.
 - **Ask a colleague to review:** A fresh perspective can highlight areas for improvement.

 To ensure your language is accessible: